Meet Forest Blakk, The Man Behind the Song “If You Love Her”

 Forest Blakk is Canadian but he lived in Jamaica at a young age and for long enough that he thought he was Jamaican.
-He calls the beautiful, tiny island nation his second home and, because of the global pandemic, this past year is the longest he’s gone between visits.
+He calls the beautiful, tiny island nation his second home.
+He visits regularly but because of the pandemic, this past year is the longest he’s gone between visits.

-In my tiny recording box in my basement, between takes recording the Top 20 KOOL Countdown, I watched the video and big tears fell down my cheeks.
-Instead of a song from a someone who has lost his lover, the video, shot in Ireland, shows a father and daughter on her wedding day.
+In my tiny recording box, between takes of the Top 20 KOOL Countdown, I watched the video and big tears fell down my cheeks.
+Instead of a song from someone who had lost his lover, the video shows a father and daughter on her wedding day.
 And the last scene … oh boy.

 He was born in Montreal and his early years were spent with his mother, who had Blakk at 17 and struggled with addiction, and his stepfather, a notorious drug dealer.
 “They were not equipped to be parents at all,” he says.
 Blakk can tell you hair-raising tales of his childhood, including an assassination attempt on his father on the family’s front stoop, rooms full of cash, and moving around constantly, including time spent in Jamaica and Florida, where the family moved to evade child services when Blakk’s teachers in Canada discovered the physical abuse his father had inflicted on him. […]When Blakk was 13, his father went to prison and his mother became aggressive and abusive.
 Blakk left and spent the next two years homeless.